-If you’re from a handful of notable countries, you may need a visa to visit the Scotland, unless you have dual UK citizenship status.
+If you’re from another country, you may need a visa to visit Scotland, unless you have dual UK citizenship status.
 These nationalities include:

 You can answer a couple of quick questions on the UK government website to check if you need a visa.

 The amount of time you will need in Scotland depends on the attractions and areas you want to visit.

 If you want a comprehensive tour, travelling across the country and including many of the Scottish islands, we’d recommend you take two weeks.
 This ensures you’re not rushing through destinations.
 Longer tours like this also showcase the best of the coasts, lochs, national parks, and places like the famed Orkney archipelago.

 If you’re looking for a shorter stay, but still want plenty of sightseeing, we also have shorter, action-packed tours.
 These take one week or less and show you the most popular Scottish sights, such as the stunning Isle of Skye, Loch Ness, Glenfinnan and more.

 Touring Scotland by yourself is a rewarding and enjoyable experience, and solo travel is an option many of our customers choose.
 If you’re looking for a flexible road trip where you set the pace and pick out all of the attractions that you want to see, then we’d recommend our top-rated self drive packages.